semaphoreci/docs/docs/programming-languages/c.md

 - gcc 7: found as `/usr/bin/gcc-7`
 - gcc 8: found as `/usr/bin/gcc-8`

-The default version of the GCC compiler can be found as follows:
+The default version of the gcc compiler can be found with:

 ``` yaml
 $ gcc --version